Professor of Leukaemia Stem Cell Biology

 Description of research

-The aims of our group are broadly to study mechanisms of leukaemogenesis and leukaemia stem cell biology.
-In particular we aim to characterise leukaemia stem cells (LSC) at the molecular and cellular level in myeloid haematological malignancies.
-Leukaemias and many other cancers have recently been demonstrated to be wholly dependent upon a population of so-called cancer stem cells for their continued growth and propagation.
-These cells represent the most critical targets for treatment of leukaemia and a greater understanding of their biology and its interface with normal haematopoietic stem cell (HSC) function is fundamental to improving treatment outcomes.
+Leukaemias have recently been demonstrated to be wholly dependent upon a small population of so-called cancer stem cells.
+These cells represent the critical targets for treatment and a greater understanding of their biology and its interface with normal stem cell function is fundamental to improving treatment outcomes.

 Keywords: Leukaemogenesis, leukaemia stem cell, haematopoietic stem cell, epigenetic regulators, translation factors, CBP, SOX4, BET